openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Done

-A *casting conversion from union* converts an expression of union type to one of the types of the union, or to a type that is derived from such one type.
+*Casting conversion from union* converts an expression of union type to one of the types of the union, or to a type that is derived from such one type.

 For union type ``U = T``:sub:`1` ``| ... | T``:sub:`N`, the *casting conversion